jfacorro/ns-dependencies/README.md

 ### ns-dependencies.load

-The first one is used through the `load-deps` function which receives a path and return a map with all the namespace declarations found in each of the clojure (*.clj) files contained under the specified path.
+The first one is used through the `load-deps` function which receives a path and returns a map with all the namespace declarations found in each of the clojure (*.clj) files contained under the specified path.

-The tool assumes the `ns` form in each file is the first one, if the form is not a namespace declaration then the loading process dismisses the file.
+The tool assumes the `ns` form in each file is the first one, if the first form is not a namespace declaration then the loading process dismisses the file.

 ### ns-dependencies.view

-The `view-deps` function takes a namespaces map returned by `load-deps` and returns a `JPanel` where the visualization is drawn, this panel can then be added to a `JFrame` to view it on the screen.
+The `view-deps` function takes a namespace dependencies map, obtained through `load-deps`, and returns a `JPanel` where the visualization is drawn, this panel can then be added to a `JFrame` to view it on the screen.

 ## Usage